Strong spectral features from asymptotic giant branch stars in distant quiescent galaxies: Methods

 When comparing the observed spectra with spectral synthesis models we need to match their spectral resolution.
 For the observed spectra, we have to consider the instrumental broadening, as well as the intrinsic linewidths from the galaxies.
 For the template models, we need to estimate their intrinsic spectral resolution.
 We will discuss in turn these terms in the following.

 The spectral resolution of the NIRSpec PRISM is relatively low.
 Based on the spectral sampling and for an unresolved source filling the slit, we can expect a resolution of 70 at 0.6$\mu$m, declining to 30 at 1.1$\mu$m, and rising again to 200 at 5$\mu$m.
-For point/compact sources, the resolution of in-flight data could be 1.5-2.0$\times$ higher than that in the pre-launch approximation~\cite{de+Graaff+23}.
+For point/compact sources, the resolution of in-flight data could be 1.5-2.0$\times$ higher than that in the pre-launch approximation\cite{de+Graaff+23}.
 This would be helpful to identify some weak/narrower features, especially for galaxy D36123 where the SNR in the continuum is high.
-We adopt the MSAFIT~\cite{de+Graaff+23} software to model the NIRSpec resolving power based on the actual galaxy spatial profile.
-The resolution modeled by MSAFIT software is consistent with that of a flat source in a slit width of 1.4 pixels (see green curve in the top-middle panel of Fig.\ref{fig09}).
+We adopt the MSAFIT\cite{de+Graaff+23} software to model the NIRSpec resolving power based on the actual galaxy spatial profile.
+The resolution modelled by MSAFIT software is consistent with that of a flat source in a slit width of 1.4 pixels (see green curve in the top-middle panel of Supplementary Fig.2).

-The intrinsic dispersion of our target early-type galaxies (ETGs) need to be accounted next.
-The velocity dispersion $\sigma$ can be estimated using local stellar mass vs. velocity dispersion relations (i.e., $M_*$-$\sigma$) relation~\cite{Thomas+05}.
+The intrinsic dispersion of our target early-type galaxies (ETGs) needs to be accounted next.
+The velocity dispersion $\sigma$ can be estimated using local stellar mass vs. velocity dispersion relations (i.e., $M_*$-$\sigma$) relation\cite{Thomas+05}.
 We convert $\sigma$ to the full width at half maximum (FWHM) and define $1/R=v_{\rm (rest, FWHM)}/c=\Delta\lambda/\lambda$ (where $\Delta\lambda=$FWHM).
-The intrinsic broadening of an ETG with a velocity dispersion $\sim$130km/s (a ballpark number for the typical masses $\sim10^{10}M_\odot$ in our study) corresponds to R$\sim$1000 (see the grey line in the top-middle panel of Fig.\ref{fig09}), quite negligible compared to the instrumental spread.
+The intrinsic broadening of an ETG with a velocity dispersion $\sim$130km/s (a ballpark number for the typical masses $\sim10^{10}M_\odot$ in our study) corresponds to R$\sim$1000 (see the grey line in the top-middle panel of Supplementary Fig.2), quite negligible compared to the instrumental spread.

 Finally, we estimated the template model's resolution from their spectral sampling, adopting 2 spectral bin widths as their (Nyquist) sampling.
 The sampling (hence resolution) is changing in steps, higher in the optical than in the NIR.
 Redshifting will affect where these steps actually apply for the observed galaxies.
-The corresponding resolution in the observed frame for D36123 (assuming an average $z\sim$1.077), is shown in the top-middle panel of Fig.\ref{fig09}.
+The corresponding resolution in the observed frame for D36123 (using {$z=$1.08}), is shown in the top-middle panel of Supplementary Fig.2.